Timshel/oidc_web_vault/README.md

   - Fix remember device when using 2FA (this won't work when using multiple account in the same session).
   - remove some unnecessary logic ([patch](oidc_override.patch))

+## `override` client limitations

+### Remember device 2FA

+The feature will not work when using multiple accounts on the same device.
+/
+When activating remember device a token is generated server side, associated with the device and user and sent to the client.
+On the client side this token is stored but only associated with the device since when used the user is not yet known.
+/
+This means that when logging in with a second user the stored token will be overriden and the remember device only work with this new session.

 ## Building the web-vault

 To build the web-vault you need node `20` cf [.nvmrc](.nvmrc) and npm installed.